PostHog/post-mortems/2025-10-03-surveys-sdk-bug.md

 ### Immediate Actions

 - ✅ Reverted the backwards-incompatible changes and released version 1.270.1
-- ✅ Issued refunds to all customers affected by increased error tracking bills
+- ✅ Issued credits / refunds to all customers affected by increased error tracking bills
 - Sent communications to all 305 affected teams explaining the issue and resolution

 **Action item:** Start incidents earlier.
 We should declare incidents as soon as we confirm an issue (around 14:59), not almost two hours after mitigation.
 This enables proper coordination and customer communication.
 Owner: @lucasheriques